-The illustration below is a hypothetical example of the methodology where a client buys \$100k worth of ABC security and two months later the price has declined by -20%.
+The illustration below outlines a hypothetical example of tax-loss harvesting where a client buys \$100k worth of ABC security.
+Two months later, the price had declined by -20%.
 The client can sell the entire position of ABC for \$80k and immediately buy a similar (but not identical) position for that same amount, let's say the new position is XYZ security.
-Now assume that the value of XYZ security increases back to \$100k.
+Now, assume that the value of XYZ security increases back to \$100k.
 The total value of the position is unchanged, but the client has a \$20k tax loss that can be used to lower (or eliminate) taxes owed that year and/or against future gains.